Financial aid for students in higher education

 The conditions for students applying for financial aid for higher education studies are:

-- the applicant must be registered for a course of higher education leading to a recognised qualification,
+- the applicant must be registered for a full- or part-time course of higher education leading to a higher education diploma, title, certificate or rank that is officially recognised in the country where the studies are pursued,

-- the course must count for at least 15 ECTS credits per semester (for distance learning and part-time study),
+- the applicant must aim for at least 15 ECTS credits per semester or attend a course lasting at least half the minimum duration of the course (for distance learning and part-time courses),

 - for all vocational training courses undertaken outside the Grand Duchy: